cimura/ft_transcendence/README.md

 make build
 ```

-The first startup may take some time because Docker needs to build imanges and install dependencies.
+The first startup may take some time because Docker needs to build images and install dependencies.

 ## Access URLs